 The year 2020 will forever be tied to the global pandemic, and because of that it will also be remembered as the year of the pivot.
 In-person classes went online, folks who had previously worked in shared offices now established themselves at home, and co-op students found themselves scrambling when industry employers instituted a hiring freeze.

-One University of British Columbia student who found herself in this position is Ashley Kairu, currently in her third year of a chemical and biological engineering degree.
-But her panic was short-lived because the UBC co-op office was able to place her on campus for an opportunity that would count toward her co-op credits.
+Ashley Kairu, a chemical and biological engineering student at the University of British Columbia, found herself in this difficult position, but her panic was short-lived because the UBC co-op office was able to place her on campus for an opportunity that would count toward her co-op credits.
 For Ashley, this pivot turned out to be an important working experience.

 A unique worldview to share

 Before landing a co-op role with the Faculty of Applied Science EDI.I office as an Equity Ambassador, Ashley was already entrenched in campus diversity issues as the president of the UBC Africa Awareness Initiative.
 It was the one group she was committed to joining even before departing her home country of Kenya pre-pandemic.
 Like others, she was looking for community; the kind of community she wasn’t necessarily going to find anywhere else.

 As a Black woman, her lived experience certainly played a part in how she approached her co-op role.
 She was an active part of putting together the Anti-Racism Speaker Series, which was the product of listening sessions held by the Faculty of Applied Science’s EDI.I office in February 2021.
 These sessions were an opportunity to hear from IBPOC faculty, staff and students about their experiences in the Faculty.

 The topics of the speaker series were inspired by what the organizers had learned during the listening sessions.
 “Some of the common themes were around hiring and mentorship,” says Ashley.
 “Some students mentioned not seeing professors that look like them.”